MoneySavingExpert.com homepage

 That's because whenever you save with NS&I, you're effectively lending your money to the Government – and the funds raised by the British Savings Bonds aren't being ring-fenced for a specific use.

-You can still earn more elsewhere – but the gap has narrowed
+You can earn more elsewhere

-This makes the bonds more competitive, especially if you have very large amounts to save (above the £85,000 per person, per institution protection you get with other UK-regulated accounts) and want the total safety you get with NS&I.
+NS&I's British Savings Bonds are easily beaten by fixed-term savings from other providers – so they're only really worth considering if you have very large amounts to save (above the £85,000 per person, per institution protection you get with other UK-regulated accounts) and want the total safety you get with NS&I.

 Here's how the British Savings Bonds stack up compared to other savings accounts: